D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q144:

-You have four VMs in Azure all connected to teh same `subnet1`.
+You have four VMs in Azure all connected to the same `subnet1`.
 The VMNs host applications exposed to the Internet.
 A NSG is associated to the subnet.
 The output of the command `AzNetworkSecurityRuleConfig` is